PhoniExZoe/Hydrostatic-Bearing-Designer/README.md

 3. Display the virtual model of the real machine spindle and calculate the suspected oil film thickness.

 >**Note**
->The CAD model demonstrates how digital twin will work, however it's not synchornized with the real machine model.
+>The CAD model demonstrates how the digital twin will work, however, it's not synchronized with the real machine model.

 <img width="1094" alt="Snipaste_2023-07-08_01-37-09" src="https://github.com/PhoniExZoe/Hydrostatic-Bearing-Designer/assets/24270422/b43c28e9-2f69-452b-9c1f-d2fd8aafc8a3">